-The legal structure and nature of legal education create a paradox for teachers on the left, who are forced to reconicile the use legal tools within the existing system to create change (activism) or moving outside of the legal system
+The nature of legal education creates a paradox for leftist professors, who are forced to either use existing legal tools to change the system from within (activism) or move outside the existing legal system altogether (revolution).

 Legal pluralism is good for professional moral health and pluralism of professional perspective allows us to put aside quesitons about the unified nature of the legal order and focus on projects of identity, power and ethics.

 Absent flag-positions of "left" and "right" as the bases of our arguements, decision-making and political expression deform and become general indecision.

 Traditional legal education is alienating.
 Reform legal education to account for emotional, ethical, and practical implications of law in people's lives.

 Teaching from the left is urging students to engage in historical evolution of left thought deploying reason to improve human tradition.

 Depoliticized legal education is disconnected from politicized reality.
 Leftist education must help students be critical thinkers to enable institutional change.